orn8/tinfoil/README.md

 <blockquote>
 <h3>Also check out:</h3>

-- <a href="https://github.com/carcaschoi/tinfoil-json">tinfoil-json</a> - The inspiration for this project
+- <a href="https://github.com/carcaschoi/tinfoil-json">carcaschoi/tinfoil-json</a> - The inspiration for this project.
-- <a href="https://github.com/melogabriel/tinfoil-shops">tinfoil-shops</a> - Another Tinfoil shop library
+- <a href="https://github.com/melogabriel/tinfoil-shops">melogabriel/tinfoil-shops</a> - A unique take on the GitHub repositories by carcaschoi and me.
 </blockquote>